masood09/jobs-scraper/README.md

 - **requirements.txt**: Legacy file that references base.txt for compatibility

 This structure allows for:
-- Cleaner container images (use prod.txt for Docker)
+- Cleaner container images (use requirements/requirements.prod.txt for Docker)
 - Faster CI/CD pipelines (dev dependencies only in test environments)
 - Easier dependency management and updates